wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **Maharaj:**&ensp;Were I very rich, what difference would it make?
 I am what I am.
 What else can I be?
 I am neither rich nor poor; I am myself.

-**Q:**&ensp;Yet you are experiencing pleasure and pain.
+**Q:**&ensp;Yet you are experiëncing pleasure and pain.

-**M:**&ensp;I am experiencing these in consciousness, but I am neither consciousness nor its content.
+**M:**&ensp;I am experiëncing these in consciousness, but I am neither consciousness nor its content.

 **Q:**&ensp;You say that in our real beïng we are all equal.
-How is it that your experience is so different from ours?
+How is it that your experiënce is so different from ours?

-**M:**&ensp;My actual experience is not different.
-It is my evaluation and attitude that differ.
+**M:**&ensp;My actual experiënce is not different.
+It is my evaluätion and attitude that differ.
 I see the same world as you do, but not the same way.
-There is nothing mysterious about it.
+There is nothing mysteriöus about it.
 Everybody sees the world through the idea he has of himself.
 As you think yourself to be, so you think the world to be.
-If you imagine yourself as separate from the world, the world will appear as separate from you and you will experience desire and fear.
+If you imagine yourself as separate from the world, the world will appear as separate from you and you will experiënce desire and fear.
 I do not see the world as separate from me and so there is nothing for me to desire or fear.

 **Q:**&ensp;You are a point of light in the world.
 Not everybody is.